rmjohnson12/rmjohnson12.github.io/guessing.md

 The user is asked for their guess.

-Now we check if the user's input is valid:
+Check if the user's input is valid:
 *	IF the user’s input is _valid_-- a numeric value that’s within range-- then proceed to the next step.
 *	IF the user’s input is _invalid_ then display an error message and go back to the beginning and prompt the user for another guess.

-Now, we check wheather or not the guess is correct?:
+Check whether or not the guess is correct?:
 *	IF the user’s guess is _accurate_, then display a **success** message and go to the end of the game.
 *	IF the user’s guess is _too high_, then I will inform the user and **ask the user to guess again**.
 *	IF the user’s guess is _too low_, then I will inform the user and **ask the user to guess again**.